pr0cf5/pr0cf5.github.io/_posts/2019-10-10-balsn-ctf-krazynote.markdown

 	exploit()

 ```

+I spent about 5~6 hours moaning about this obstacle.
+Then, I remembered a pwnable challenge that I read a [write-up](https://thekidofarcrania.gitlab.io/2019/06/13/0ctf19-finals/) on.
+So I thought I should compile my binary with [uclibc](https://www.uclibc.org/).

 Compiling with uclibc is a bit complicated, but I just downloaded the uclibc build system, `chroot`ed into it, and compiled it.
 It worked brilliantly.
 The exploit shrinked to about 35 chunks, without stripping or any sort of optimization.